lawrence-zhao-cz/lawrence-zhao-cz.github.io/_pages/about.md

 My research interests include empirical corporate finance, household finance, competition, and financial intermediation.

-Prior to joining Texas Tech University, I earned a B.B.A. in Finance and Mathematics and an M.S. in Economics from Baylor University, and a Ph.D. in Finance from Rice University.
+Prior to joining Texas Tech University, I earned a B.B.A. in Finance and Mathematics from Baylor University, an M.S. in Economics from Baylor University, and a Ph.D. in Finance from Rice University.